-An "Unknown file type" message appears when I try to open a file in Chrome OS on my Chromebook.
+An "Unknown file type" message appears when I try to open a file in Chrome OS .
 How do I open the file?

 The "Unknown file type" message indicates that the file you are trying to open is not currently supported on your Chromebook.
 Search in the Chrome Web Store (in English) to see if there is an app available to open the file type.
 Refer to Supported file types and external devices (in English) from Chrome OS Help for more information.

-Where is the C: drive of my Chromebook?
+Where is the C: drive of my device?

 On many computers that use Windows and other operating systems, drives and partitions are assigned letters, such as C:, D:, and E:.
 Typically, the primary hard disk drive is designated as the C: drive.
 On a Chromebook, the local storage drive is named Downloads .

-I can't see any of my Google Drive files on my Chromebook.
+I can't see any of my Google Drive files on my device.
 Where did they go?

 Unless you have enabled offline access to your Google Drive, an Internet connection is necessary to view your Google Drive files.
 If you open Google Drive in the Files app while you are not connected to the Internet, the drive appears to be empty.
 Once you establish an Internet connection, the Google Drive contents reappear.